nyu-pl-fa18/class02/README.md

 * C, C++, Ada, Java: `statements2`
 * JavaScript, Modula3: entire block
-* Pascal, Scala: entire block, but not allowed to be used in `statements1`!
+* Pascal, Scala, C#: entire block, but not allowed to be used in `statements1`!
+If `x` is used in `statement1`, the compiler will reject the program with a static semantic error.

 C and C++ require names to be declared before they are used.
 This requires a special mechanism for recursive data types, which is to